 • streptococcal meningitis – 7 days.

-Interval between injections of Ceftriaxone
+Interval between Ceftriaxone injections

 Diagnosis

-How many days to inject children
+How many days should children be injected?

 Bronchitis with frequent exacerbations